ansible/ansible/README.md

 To use templating, first run the setup module to put the template variables you would like to use on the remote host.
 Then use the template module to write the files using the templates.
 Templates are written in Jinja2 format.
+Playbooks (covered below) will run the setup module for you, making this even simpler.

     > ansible webservers -m setup    -a "favcolor=red ntp_server=192.168.1.1"
     > ansible webservers -m template -a "src=/srv/motd.j2 dest=/etc/motd"